Design Evolution

 When I design a system, I often think about either a design motif that inspires me or symbolic meanings.
 So, as you may tell from the word “interlocking,” I was very interested in how to make humans and algae coexist in a space, and I thought creating an interlocking structure can communicate my design intent.

 When I am thinking about design, I’m also thinking about functionalities.
-Throughout all the processes since 2011, one design criterion from the human perspective was view out – whether I have a place to view out and let the daylight in to the space.
+Throughout all the processes since 2011, my design process has consistently been guided by three perspectives —human, microalgae, and building.
+Design criteria from the human perspective were view out and daylight – whether I have a place to view out and let the daylight in to the space.

 I’m thinking about symbiotic relationships.
 Humans produce biogenic carbon dioxide, and then algae can use that waste from humans for their nutrients.
 And in return, algae produce oxygen, and humans use oxygen for our benefit.
-I need to incorporate the inlet of the air, which will be bottom, because air rises.
-And then I’m going to put the outlet of oxygen from the top.
+I need to incorporate the inlet of the air, which will be at the bottom, because air rises.
+And then I’m going to put the outlet of oxygen and clean air from the top.

 And then, for the cultivation of microalgae, I am bringing the young algae in from the top and incorporating the algae harvesting outlet at the bottom.
 So those are four outlets.
 And that hasn’t changed as different typologies evolved.

-You also may notice it’s not a planar X. It’s a three-dimensional X. The angle is considered for solar angles.
-So, if I install in, let’s say, Seoul, Korea, you may want to bend more, because the sunlight is always very steep.
+You also may notice it’s not a planar X. It’s a three-dimensional X. The angle could be adjusted to solar angles.
+So, if I install in, let’s say, Miami, Florida, you may want to bend more, because the sunlight is always very steep.
 So we could adapt to different locations.

 “Interlocking” won a 2021 R+D Award from Architect Magazine.